Azure/fta-cloudarchitecture/README.md

 ## What are the prerequisites?

-* Solution Architecture experience would be advantageous
-* Understanding of software Archeticture principles e.g Resiliency, Requirements, Business continuity
+* Complete the [Introduction to the Microsoft Azure Well-Architected Framework] module in Microsoft Learn
-* We recommend familiarizing yourself with the [Azure Architecture Center]
+* Familiarize yourself with the [Azure Architecture Center]
-* We recommend guided learning paths like [Microsoft Learn], [LinkedIn Learning] and [Pluralsight]
+* Consider guided learning paths like [Microsoft Learn], [LinkedIn Learning] and [Pluralsight]

 ## Session Outline